pipe/webcam/README.md

 wget https://raw.githubusercontent.com/pipe/webcam/main/install.sh
   * run the install script (which may take a while) sh -x install.sh
-  * run the webcam software (The first run generates a new key which takes a minute) ./webcam/startCam.sh
+  * This takes quite a while (~10 mins depending on your internet/pi/sdcard)
+  * Once everything is installed you should see a QR code displayed
+  * scan it with your iphone camera or android phone
-  * look for the pairing message, open the URL in chrome or safari
+  * open the url in chrome or safari
+  * you should see pairing messages and then a live stream on your phone.

 ## Lending:
 If you want to access the webcam from a different computer or smartphone,